 Going to your family doctor is the recommended first step as they will be able to provide guidance about where to get further help.
 This may involve a referral to child and adolescent mental health services, which can provide specialist assessment and interventions for depression.

-What is the treatment for depression?
+What is the treatment for depression in children and young people?

 Medicine and psychological therapy are the 2 researched treatments for depression - these can happen independently or in combination.
 The treatment chosen will often depend on how severe the depression is and personal preference.